 1. Affordable Entry Fee and Perks

 Every competitor will agree—it’s expensive to compete in BJJ tournaments.
 Most tournaments will cost you anywhere from $80 to $120, just for ONE division.
 It’s just too cost prohibitive for most people.
 So I wanted to make our tournament affordable.
-At just $40 for one division and $60 for two (pre-registration only), it’s one of, if not THE, most affordable BJJ tournament around.
+At just $40 for one division and $56 for two (pre-registration only) for our earlybird pricing, it’s one of, if not THE, most affordable BJJ tournament around.

 2. Well Organized

 There are a number of steps I wanted to take in order to ensure a smooth tournament.
-Last year the only major mishap was having to bracket the day-of, and we were admittedly ill-prepared.
+At our first tournament the only major mishap was having to bracket the day-of, and we were admittedly ill-prepared.
 Though everything ran well after about a 40-minute delay in the morning, I couldn’t let it happen again.
-That’s why we’re requiring pre-registration this year.
+That’s why we require pre-registration, which allows us to have the brackets ready ahead of time (not worrying about running back and forth to the bracketing table).
 Plus, at too many tournaments overworked table-workers are double and triple tasking, trying to manage brackets while keeping score; keeping time while calling the next fighters.
 So we have at least two, if not three, volunteers working at the table, plus a dedicated ring coordinator who manages the brackets and gets the next fighters ready so there are no delays, no fighters hovering over the table, and far less confusion.

 3. Great for All Belts, White to Black

 My first tournament as a white belt was overwhelming.
 There were SO many people there that I completely psyched myself out.
-At the TCO BJJ Open, we’re expecting about 200-300 competitors.
-Our biggest division had 16 guys, but most had anywhere from 4-10.
 We’re all here for a good cause, so the stress level is low (it’s not the Worlds or anything).
-If you’re looking for the right opportunity to get acclimated to BJJ competition, this is a great opportunity.
+If you’re looking for the right opportunity to get acclimated to BJJ competition, this is it.

 Even though we’re a great environment for beginners, that doesn’t mean advanced grapplers won’t enjoy it either.
-It’s a week before the New York Open, so it’s a great opportunity to work out the final kinks.
-We had some very accomplished brown belts join us last year, including a former purple belt world champion, so you’ll be able to test yourself.
+We have had some very accomplished brown and black belts join us, so you’ll be able to test yourself.
 Plus, since it’s so cheap, why not get the experience?

 5. Safe – IBJJF Rules with IBJJF Refs

 The TCO BJJ Open follows the IBJJF rule set, which strictly prohibits all heel hooks and restricts knee bars and toe holds to the advanced belts.
 I know some people prefer the “anything goes” mentality of some of the larger tournaments, but if you want to be a world champion, you have to compete under IBJJF rules.
-We’re hiring qualified IBJJF referees this year, so you’ll know the referees are qualified and you won’t lose a match simply because of incompetence.
+We hire certified IBJJF referees, so you’ll know the referees are qualified and you won’t lose a match simply because of incompetence.